GustaDaHora/GustaDaHora/README.md

 - 👋 Hi, I’m @Gustavo da Hora
-- 👀 I’m interested in coding and desktop apps creation
+- 👀 I’m interested in coding and desktop apps development
 - 🌱 I’m currently learning everything about Electron
 - 💞️ I’m looking to collaborate on desktop apps creation
 - 📫 How to reach me gustadahora68@gmail.com